 The evidence drawn from this array offers strong support for the conclusions we reached in our 2002 study - that in a multitude of Australian communities, community radio and television stations are listening to the voices of their audiences, enabling communication of their own and others' ideas, assumptions and beliefs about the world.
 This acts to affirm listeners' and viewers' perceptions of their places in local communities and by extension, the broader Australian community.
 It is common for communities supported by community radio, in particular, to exist on the margins of society in terms of social, cultural and political criteria.
-This includes ethnic groups in metropolitan areas, Indigenous communities in remote areas, regional groupings - the gamut of specialist and niche community broadcasting audience.
+This includes ethnic groups in metropolitan areas, Indigenous communities in remote areas, regional groupings - the gamut of specialist and niche communities which is at the heart of contemporary Australian culture.
+In effect, we are talking about audiences within the national community broadcasting audience.
 The sense of belonging and identity produced and maintained by the diverse array of Australian community radio and television stations is difficult to quantify and yet, as this study confirms, is perhaps the most positive contribution of the sector to Australian society.

 The overwhelming view of the audiences we have canvassed in this study is that community media matters.
 And they have confirmed that it is performing a wide range of roles, well beyond mere providers of news, information and music for the multitude of 'communities of interest' that comprise Australian society.
-But what is it about community broad-casting that inspires such passion amongst its audiences?
+But what is it about community broadcasting that inspires such passion amongst its audiences?